 - Repeat for the desired number of sets and reps.

-Check out this useful video from Built Lean for a visual guide to performing skater hops.
+Built Lean’s video below is a good visual guide to skater hops.

 Tips for Skater Hops